TritonDataCenter/manta/docs/user-guide/storage-reference.md

 Read access to objects in this namespace is available through HTTP and HTTPS without authorization headers.
 Deletions and writes to this directory must made over a secure channel.

-## Jobs (/:login/jobs)

-`/:login/jobs` functions as the root directory for compute jobs.

-When a new job is created, it gets a directory named `/:login/jobs/:id`, where `:id` is the UUID of the job.
-Once a jobs is archived, listing a job directory would return this.

-    $ mls /:login/jobs/343958c6-bf07-11e2-ab36-bb9b003de5dc
-    err.txt
-    fail.txt
-    in.txt
-    job.json
-    out.txt
-    stor/

-The contents of a job's directory is a complete snapshot of all data available over the jobs API.
-You can clean this data up using `mrm -r`.
-You can also use `mfind` to generate a list of objects in the directory.

-Only you or jobs you create can read, write, and delete data in this directory.

-## Jobs Storage (/:login/jobs/:id/stor)

-By default, `/:login/jobs/:id/stor` contains data created during job execution.

-Since the compute framework automatically creates data here, you will typically only be interested in the reading and deleting objects from this directory.

-Note that only data emitted during the last phase of a job will have data here.

-## Reports (/:login/reports)

-`/:login/reports` is the location where the system delivers aggregated usage reports and raw HTTP access logs.
-Learn more about the reports directory in the [Reports Reference](reports.html) section.
-Only you can manage data under `/:login/reports`.

 ## Working with Directories